pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/watch_this.md

-If you really get stuck, clone the finished app from GitHub, and just follow along closely with the code.
+If you really get stuck, clone the finished app from the episode's GitHub repo, and just read along closely with the code.

-Use the latest version of Rails, and try to figure out what is different.
+If you are really up for a challenge, follow along using the latest version of Rails, and try to figure out what is different.

 If you get stuck, use this example Foundation app by "RailsApps" as a reference: https://github.com/RailsApps/rails-foundation.

-**Push your new app to GitHub.**
+**Push your version of the app to GitHub, with your own README.**